fscm/tools/README.md

 ## List of Tools

+* `jpinst` - Shell script to install Jenkins plugins and dependencies.
 * `lddcp` - Shell script to find and copy all of the shared libraries used by a program.

 ## Contributing